-See (don't guess) where are your app's bottlenecks
+See (don't guess) where your app's bottlenecks are

 New Relic APM's user interface provides both current and historical information about memory usage, CPU utilization, database query performance, web browser rendering performance, app availability and error analysis, external services, and other useful metrics.

 Depending on your New Relic account's subscription level, you can take advantage of these features and more:

 |New Relic APM||Features|

 App performance at a glance